BBN-Q/QuantumTomography.jl/README.md

 3.730685819507896e-11,:Optimal)
 ```

-### Constrained maximum-likelihood and maximum-entropy tomography
+### Constrained maximum-likelihood tomography (with maximum entropy and hedging options)

 Using the data generated above, we can instead choose to reconstruct the state
 by maximizing the likelihood function for some set of binomial observations.